Selected Press

 “After Hauser & Wirth director Anna Erickson saw them, she staged a pop-up show in Brooklyn, selling out the series.
 “Ever since, his work has been on waiting lists,” Erickson says.”

 Longtime New York Times art journalist Randy Kennedy has left the newspaper to become special projects director at Hauser & Wirth.
-Meanwhile, director Anna Erickson has left to begin her own art advisory firm, AKE Art Ltd.
+Meanwhile, director Anna Erickson has left to begin her own art advisory firm.

 “AMOR FATI” CURATED BY WILLS BAKER AND ANNA ERICKSON AT PIONEER WORKS, REDHOOK